DubblePumper/nmbs-train-data-api/README.md

 # Process the data...
 # The data is automatically kept up-to-date by the background service
 ```

+### Caching Data

+When the API is running, the first 25 records of each endpoint are automatically stored in a JSON file.
+This cache file is updated every 2 minutes to keep the data current without overloading the server.
+This feature ensures faster response times for frequently used requests.

 ### Access from Pelican Panel